Reshaping Reality, how LiDAR and AR Can Make us Forget our Mobile Devices for Good

 “LiDAR is the first measuring and 3D scanning tool that is available to mass consumers through mobile devices.
 Accessibility to this technology will increasingly enable smartphone users to contribute to the creation of a digital copy of our world and enhancing physical objects with AR digital capabilities and data.”

 What’s more, the initialisation time is almost immediate, allowing for robust image tracking and minimal drift.
 The iPad also includes a measuring tool feature that can calculate the height, length, and width of an object in a matter of seconds, with surprising accuracy.
 But perhaps its most impressive feature is its 3D scanning addition.
 Users can regenerate a near-identical image of a space or object on their screen by first using the iPad to capture the target area from every angle, which is one of the features that Apple has been developing in order to make AR the key element of all of its future apps.
 The program converts the data into a digital mesh, which is then recreated on the device screen in 3D form, making future integration of AR universal for any iPad app.
+Allowing to incorporate an immersive spin into mobile apps marketing.

 May 2020 has brought us an unconventional collaboration of Apple and luxury sports car manufacturer Lamborghini, hosting a virtual unveiling of the Huracan EVO RWD Spyder.
 Fans downloaded an app on their iPhone or iPad that enabled them to view intricate virtual simulations of a life-size Lamborghini, all from the comfort of their living rooms.
 Though the project took place before the release of Apple’s LiDAR-equipped iPhone 12, and did not include the remarkable features that the nascent technology has to offer, it is an example of just the type of experience of how mass consumers can benefit from the implementation of LiDAR.